MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-catalog-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Troubleshoot issues with the ServiceNow Catalog Microsoft Graph connector for Microsoft Search"
+description: "Troubleshooting the ServiceNow Catalog Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot"
 ---
-# Troubleshooting guide for ServiceNow Catalog Microsoft Graph connector
+# Troubleshooting the ServiceNow Catalog Microsoft Graph connector
+The following common errors are observed while configuring the connector, or during crawling and their possible reasons.

 ### 1. Unable to sign in due to Single Sign-on enabled ServiceNow instance